laritse/Capstone_Project/README.md

 Secondly, use of paid media such as investing in ad spaces to generate awareness.

-Note: For effective marketing strategy, ad focus should target seasons with increased demand in rides based on analysis.
+Note: For effective marketing strategy, ad focus should target seasons with increased ride demands based on analysis.